React Native vs Ionic: Comparing performance, User Experience and much more!

 Here’s the fun “thing” about working in a service industry, you get to play a lot around diverse technologies.
 In the previous blog, we explored Xamarin vs Ionic.
 With this blog post, I will try to differentiate between React Native and Ionic as competing platforms for building non-native apps.

 The reason why I am writing this is that we often get asked – “What platform should I select for my enterprise app development?”.
 Though it is for most of the time very specific, we can still layout (or at least try!) some general guidelines to better decide.
 As a react native developer that also has extensively worked into Ionic, I think this blog post was long due from my side.

 React Native vs Ionic – Same Objective But Different Approach

 Before we dive deep into details of our “React Native VS Ionic” and actually point out the differences between the two, let’s first understand how these frameworks work under the hood.

 React Native as Dynamic runtime approach

 This bridge is the exact reason why React native apps almost work like as if they were built natively!

-Note: In most cases, what I said above stands true, but you should reference this article on React native performance to get a better idea of when the problems could elongate.
+Note: In most cases, what I said above stands true, but you should refer to this article on React native performance to get a better idea of when the problems could worsen.